Nelson19so/oclicon-shop/README.md

 # 🛍️ Clicon Online Store — Full Stack eCommerce Platform

 Clicon is a fully functional eCommerce platform built with a robust Django backend and a responsive, modern frontend using HTML, TailwindCSS, JavaScript, SCSS, and jQuery.
 It supports both **authenticated and anonymous users** for full CRUD functionality — including cart, wishlist, comparison, checkout, and payment integration using **Paystack**.
+Users can also view blogs and it's details + asking questions with customer support

 ---